michelfernandez/cove/site/content/english/_index.md

 {{< card img="upload" img-width=300 img-alt="PDF Dokument zum Hochladen" >}}
 {{% markdown %}}
 ### Upload documents
-Upload the ready-to-sign PDF document directly via browser or integrate Skribble into your company software via API.
+Upload the PDF document directly via browser or use Skribble via API from your business software.
 {{% /markdown %}}
 {{< /card >}}

 {{< card img="invite" img-width=300 img-alt="Person mit einem Plus zum Einladen" >}}
 {{% markdown %}}
 ### Invite signers
-Invite internal or external signatories by e-mail and select the e-signature standard to be used for signing.
+Invite internal and external signatories by e-mail and select the e-signature standard to be used for signing.
 {{% /markdown %}}
 {{< /card >}}

 {{< card img="sign" img-width=300 img-alt="Dokument mit einem Signier-Button" >}}
 {{% markdown %}}
-### Sign with one click
+### Sign at the push of a button
 Sign legally valid in accordance with EU and Swiss law within seconds, regardless of location, on your smartphone or computer.
 {{% /markdown %}}
 {{< /card >}}